Getty Images/EyeEm

 10. Detect fraud

-Unauthorized changes to timesheets, benefits or investments may occur, or suspicious patterns may crop up, such as certain recurring expenses from an employee.
+Unauthorized changes to timesheets, benefits or investments can occur, or suspicious patterns might emerge, such as recurring expenses from an employee.

 Eric St-Jean is an independent consultant with a particular focus on HR technology, project management and Microsoft Excel training and automation.
 He writes about numerous business and technology areas.